stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 calculate their VRF proof over the hash of the parent block's VRF seed concatenated with the new Bitcoin block's header hash.
 Nodes verify this proof as part of validating the checkpoint block.

+### Checkpoint Block Production

+Producers must create checkpoint transactions for each Bitcoin block in their tenure, as well as for any Bitcoin blocks in any prior tenures that have not yet received them (back to the last chain state snapshot transaction).
+This behavior is enforced by the consensus rules; each Stacks node independently watches the Bitcoin blockchain for new Bitcoin blocks, and will only accept a Stacks blockchain history with the appropriate checkpoint blocks in the right order.

+When a producer sees a Bitcoin block, one of two things happen, depending on whether or not it sees a new Bitcoin block before its checkpoint block, or vice
+versa:

+* If the producer sees a new Bitcoin block but not a checkpoint block for it, the producer immediately creates a checkpoint block for it and attempts to get other producers to sign it.

+* If the producer sees a checkpoint block, it will immediately attempt to synchronize its view of the Bitcoin blockchain.
+If the checkpoint block corresponds to a newly-discovered Bitcoin block, and this Bitcoin block the _lowest_ such block without a checkpoint block, then it will immediately sign it.

+Because Bitcoin block propagation is not inherently reliable, it is possible that other block producers are unable to validate it because they either have not seen the Bitcoin block, or have seen a sibling Bitcoin block on their view of the canonical Bitcoin fork.
+To overcome these inconsistencies, producers will continuously retry creating checkpoint blocks if they do not observe any other producers acting on an in-flight checkpoint block after a timeout passes.

+In the event that a tenure ends before checkpoint blocks can be created for all of its Bitcoin blocks, the producer set in the subsequent tenure(s) must backfill the Stacks chain with missing checkpoint blocks.

+In the event that a reward cycle change-over happens before all checkpoint blocks can be signed for the prior tenure, the new stackers may sign the checkpoint blocks from the old producers if they are available.
+Otherwise, the new producers will need to recreate them for the new stackers to sign (note that a reward cycle change-over is also the start of a new tenure).

 ## Block Signing and Announcement